torun23/laptop-price-predictor/README.md

 # laptop-price-predictor
-A laptop price prediction model that accurately estimates laptop prices based on key features.
+•Designed and developed a laptop price prediction , using a variety of machine learning algorithms to accurately estimate laptop prices based on key features.

+•Employed a range of machine learning models including linear regression, random forest, SVM and KNN.